-Journals/technical reports have a preferred orientation and audience.
-Do not force into a journal only based on impact factor: you won't be cited.
+- \Rightarrow Do not force into a journal only based on impact factor: you won't be cited. - In same area, journals are ranked by impact factors.

-- In same area, journals are ranked by impact factors.
-If your article is not worth the best journals, maybe it's not worth publishing - Do not force a paper to be published by jumping from journal to journal. - $\rightarrow$ Reviewers are often the same and you get a bad reputation - $\rightarrow$ A bad paper is a bad paper, you need to change it! - $\Rightarrow$ Never feel in a hurry to publish!
-Your career may be at stake! - Page length may be a critical factor depending on your contribution. - $\Rightarrow$ Problem with theoretical contributions: few journals allow 50-page proofs.
+\Rightarrow If your article is not worth the best journals, maybe it's not worth publishing

+- Do not force a paper to be published by jumping from journal to journal. - \rightarrow Reviewers are often the same and you get a bad reputation - \rightarrow A bad paper is a bad paper, you need to change it! - \Rightarrow Never feel in a hurry to publish!
+Your career may be at stake! - Page length may be a critical factor depending on your contribution. - \Rightarrow Problem with theoretical contributions: few journals allow 50-page proofs.

-When the journal is selected/the type of report requested is clarified:
+When the journal is selected:

-- abide by the redaction rules. - $\rightarrow$ See instructions for authors if they exist. - even if not requested on submission, adapt to the expected final layout - $\Rightarrow$ Typesetters may make the paper unreadable. - $\rightarrow$ Usually, only math papers are single-column.
+- abide by the redaction rules. - \rightarrow See the instructions for authors. - even if not requested on submission, adapt to the journal final layout - \Rightarrow Typesetters may make the paper unreadable. - \rightarrow Usually, only math papers are single-column.

-The point of long papers is to help science, not to grow your CV list.
+The point of journal papers is to help science, not to grow your CV list.